-United and Virgin Australia to - GuruFocus.com
+United and Virgin Australia To - GuruFocus.com

-United flight 863 on Feb.
-22 will be operated entirely by United LGBTQ+ pilots, crew and allies and will connect U.S. travelers to the world's largest celebration of Pride in Sydney

-SAN FRANCISCO, Feb.
-22, 2023 /PRNewswire/ -- United Airlines is partnering with Virgin Australia to connect U.S. travelers to the world's largest celebration of Pride in Sydney with a special flight staffed entirely by members and allies of the LGBTQ+ community.
+SAN FRANCISCO CA / ACCESSWIRE / February 24, 2023 / United Airlines is partnering with Virgin Australia to connect U.S. travelers to the world's largest celebration of Pride in Sydney with a special flight staffed entirely by members and allies of the LGBTQ+ community.
 Departing on Wednesday, February 22 from San Francisco International Airport, the festivities will kick off with a celebration at the gate, continue with giveaways and activities onboard the flight and culminate with a welcome party upon arrival in Sydney.
 While Virgin Australia has offered special domestic flights in Australia for Pride since 2021, this is the first time United is joining this effort.
+Additionally, United made a $25,000 donation to the Trevor Project to support their mission of helping LGBTQ young people.

 "As a proud ally of the LGBTQ+ community and the leading carrier from the U.S. to Australia, United is thrilled to join the party and help people celebrate the upcoming Pride events in Sydney," said Lori Augustine, Vice President of Operations for United in San Francisco.
 "At United, we recognize, embrace and celebrate the differences that make our customers and employees unique.
 We're committed to creating an inclusive work environment while supporting the diverse communities we serve.
 Our Pride Flight is yet another example of how at United, Good Leads the Way."